-Develop the a central single scenario forecast:
+Develop a single scenario forecast:

-AEMO produces a forecast for a central-scenario, which reflects a future energy system based around current state and federal government environmental and energy policies and best estimates of all key drivers.
+AEMO produces a forecast for a scenario, which reflects a future energy system based around current state and federal government environmental and energy policies and best estimates of all key drivers.
 This is used as input into AEMO's reliability forecast published in the ESOO and in MT-PASA.

-For each subsector, AEMO will review the survey responses9 and assess the reasonableness of the forecasts (if necessary verify with the respondents).
+For each subsector, AEMO will review the survey responses and assess the reasonableness of the forecasts (if necessary verify with the respondents).

-For each region, the aggregated forecasts by subsector for the central is scenario (step 3) becomes AEMO's a central-scenario forecast, accounting for any committed load additions (including electrification of processes) or site closures.
+For each region, the aggregated forecasts by subsector for this scenario (step 3) becomes a scenario forecast, accounting for any committed load additions (including electrification of processes) or site closures.